-Dr. Emily Nichols, PsyD, Postdoctoral Fellow
+Dr. Emily Hopkins, PsyD, Postdoctoral Fellow

-Dr. Emily Nichols, PsyD, is a postdoctoral fellow at BPS.
+Dr. Emily Hopkins, PsyD, is a postdoctoral fellow at BPS.
 She earned her master’s degree and her doctorate in School Psychology from St. John’s University, her bachelor’s degree from The George Washington University, and has received training in a variety of school and clinical settings.
 She completed her pre-doctoral internship at The School at Columbia University, an independent K-8 school in the city.